ibm-cloud-docs/monitoring/gettinghelp.md

 # Getting help and support
 {: #gettinghelp}

-If you have problems or questions when using the {{site.data.keyword.mon_full_notm}}, you have several options to get help with determining the cause of the problem and finding a solution.
+If you have problems or questions when using the {{site.data.keyword.mon_full_notm}} service, you have several options to get help with determining the cause of the problem and finding a solution.
 If you're logged in, you can go directly to the [Support center](https://{DomainName}/unifiedsupport/supportcenter) to review common FAQs, open a support case, or search community content.
 {:shortdesc}